 Your residence will be more than just a place to sleep, study, and leave your belongings.
 Residential living is an opportunity to extend learning beyond the classroom, make lifelong friends, relax, hang out, and to learn about yourself and others.

 Special note: If you are an incoming student who is married, in a long-term same-sex or opposite-sex domestic partnership, has children, or is age 25 or older, you may request to live in graduate housing.
 Apply for graduate housing by the posted deadline.
 It is not necessary to complete the Roommate Preferences & Compatibility Forms if you are requesting assignment to a graduate residence.
-If you have any questions, please contact R&DE Student Housing Assignments, (650) 723-2428, email@example.com.
+If you have any questions, please contact R&DE Student Housing Assignments at (650) 723-2428 or firstname.lastname@example.org.

 Housing Options for First-Year Students (Frosh)

 After you have carefully reviewed the housing options for first-year students below, consider which options will be the best fit for you and indicate your preferences by ranking all the options on your Housing Preferences Form.
 All residences with first-year students have the same staffing support.
-But while some students wish to live in a community made up exclusively of first-year students, others appreciate living among upperclass students in four-class houses.
+But while some students wish to live in a community made up exclusively of first-year students, others appreciate living among upperclass students in two- or four-class houses.
 Cross-Cultural Theme Houses offer an academic and social immersion into a focus culture, while the Integrated Learning Environments (ILEs) provide unique learning and residential opportunities for first-year students.
 Although R&DE Student Housing makes every effort to assign you to one of your top choices, any student may be assigned to any of the housing options.
-For this reason, it is very important that you indicate your preferences by ranking all of the housing options, except the academic 'ILE Programs' which you should rank only if you apply to the courses on the Thinking Matters Preferences Form.
-If you are not applying to an ILE program , select 'Not Interested' for this option on the Housing Preferences Form.
+For this reason, you are required to rank all of the housing options.
+The only exception is the academic 'ILE Programs,' which you should only rank if you apply to the courses on the Thinking Matters Preferences Form.
+If you are not applying to an ILE program, select 'Not Interested' for this option on the Housing Preferences Form.

-INTEGRATED LEARNING ENVIRONMENTS (ILEs): Read the Thinking Matters Catalog for a description of both the academic and residential components of the ILEs offered in 2019-20: ITALIC and SLE.
+INTEGRATED LEARNING ENVIRONMENTS (ILEs): Read the Thinking Matters Course Descriptions for a detailed account of both the academic and residential components of the ILEs offered in 2020-21: ITALIC and SLE.
 If you are applying to an ILE, you must rank the program among your top two course preferences on the Thinking Matters, ESF and ILE Preferences Form and among your top two housing preferences on the Housing Preferences Form.
 Select 'Not Interested' for these options if you are not applying to an ILE.

 FROSH-SOPH THEME HOUSING: Freshman-Sophomore College (FroSoCo) provides the vibrant and tightly knit community of a small liberal arts college within a large premier research university.
 FroSoCo consists of approximately 100 first-year students and 70 sophomores living in two adjoining houses and has a unique theme dedicated to integrating the frosh and sophomore communities.
 It is the only residence where, if assigned to live here as a frosh, you can opt to return for your sophomore year.
 Most frosh do choose to return, making it one of the only places on campus where you can easily continue living with your friends and contributing to a caring community.
 FroSoCo is unique in its reputation for being especially nerdy.
 Students are strongly encouraged to “geek out together.”
 This means students have, or develop, a deep enthusiasm in one or many topics and that they proudly and freely share this deep enthusiasm with others.
 Broadly, students in FroSoCo learn from one another by openly sharing the ups and the downs of their journey.
 By engaging in a wide variety of conversations, playful and hard-working energy permeates the house.
 And while this happens across campus, it is the intensity and sometimes scale with which FroSoCo does this, given the longstanding culture established by the College, that makes it unique.